ardangelo/beepy-ppa/README.md

 	curl -s --compressed "https://ardangelo.github.io/beepy-ppa/KEY.gpg" | gpg --dearmor | sudo tee /etc/apt/trusted.gpg.d/beepy.gpg >/dev/null
 	sudo curl -s --compressed -o /etc/apt/sources.list.d/beepy.list "https://ardangelo.github.io/beepy-ppa/beepy.list" sudo apt update
-	sudo apt-get -y install beepy-kbd sharp-drm
+	sudo apt-get -y install beepy-fw beepy-kbd sharp-drm sudo reboot
-	sudo reboot

-The keyboard and firmware driver package will run a preinstall check to ensure that the Beepy firmware is compatible with the driver.
+The keyboard driver package will run a preinstall check to ensure that the Beepy firmware is compatible with the driver.

 If the installed firmware is detected as incompatible, the installation will be canceled.

 A link to a compatible firmware release will be output as part of the error message.

-## Cleaning old source builds of drivers

-If you have not installed previous versions of the drivers from source, disregard this section.

-The `bbqX0kbd` driver has been renamed to `beepy-kbd`, and `sharp` to `sharp-drm`.

-Driver packages will detect if one of these old modules is installed and cancel installation of the package.

-Remove the following files:

-* `/lib/modules/<uname>/extra/bbqX0kbd.ko*`
-* `/lib/modules/<uname>/extra/sharp.ko*`
-* `/boot/overlays/i2c-bbqX0kbd.dtbo`
-* `/boot/overlays/sharp.dtbo`

-Rebuild the module list:

-* `depmod -a`

-Remove the following lines from `/boot/config.txt`:

-* `dtoverlay=bbqX0kbd,irq_pin=4`
-* `dtoverlay=sharp`

-Remove the following lines from `/etc/modules`:

-* `bbqX0kbd`
-* `sharp`

 ## Package listing

+### `beepy-fw`

+`beepy-fw` provides a script `update-beepy-fw` and a copy of the firmware.
+After installing `beepy-fw`, you can install a newer firmware by running as root

+	/sbin/update-beepy-fw

+Newer firmware versions will be listed along with a prompt to select the version to install.

+	Installed firmware: 3.0
+	Newer firmware in /usr/lib/beepy-firmware:
+	[ 0] 3.1: beepy_3.1.hex
+	Enter number of newer firmware to install: _

+If the update completes successfully, the system will be rebooted.
+There is a 30 second delay (configurable at `/sys/module/beepy_kbd/parameters/shutdown_grace` to allow the operating system to cleanly shut down before the Pi is powered off.
+The firmware is flashed right before the Pi boots back up, so please wait until the system reboots on its own before removing power.

+If the update fails or is otherwise interrupted, the firmware will not be installed.
+You can retry the firmware installation by re-running the utility.

+If your firmware is up to date, no newer firmware will be listed.

+	Installed firmware: 3.1
+	Newer firmware in /usr/lib/beepy-firmware:
+		(None found)

+All available firmware images can be listed with

+	/sbin/update-beepy-fw --list

+	Beepy firmware updater
+	Installed firmware: 3.0
+	Installed firmware in /usr/lib/beepy-firmware:
+		 3.0: beepy_3.0.hex

+	Older firmware in /usr/lib/beepy-firmware:
+		 2.9: beepy_2.9.hex

+A custom second stage firmware image can be flashed with

+	/sbin/update-beepy-fw path_to_custom_firmware.hex

+Second stage firmware files start with a header line followed by the firmware image in Intel HEX format.

+	+My custom Beepy firmware
+	:020000041000EA
+	...

 ### `beepy-kbd`